Why Some Papers Are Rejected After Minor Revisions

 • Editorial risk remains unresolved

-In competitive AI publishing, final acceptance requires that the manuscript be not just corrected — but convincingly strong.
+In competitive AI publishing, final acceptance requires that the manuscript be not only corrected, but convincingly strong.

 At the final stage, small weaknesses can carry disproportionate weight.